tasdikrahman/tasdikrahman.me/_posts/2020-04-25-introducing-kingsly-the-cert-manager.md

 cover_image: '/content/images/2020/04/kingsly_header.jpeg'
 ---

-> This blog was originally published under [Gojek's engineering blog](https://blog.gojekengineering.com/introducing-kingsly-the-cert-manager-ced40746aa65), this post is a repost.
+> This was originally published under [Gojek's engineering blog](https://blog.gojekengineering.com/introducing-kingsly-the-cert-manager-ced40746aa65), this post is a repost.

 There’s one thing all devices connected to the Internet have in common — they rely on protocols called SSL/TLS to protect information in transit.